SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 ### Step 4: Discover Read Model and Aggregates

-Green sticky 🟩 for Data sources / projections.
+Use green 🟩 sticky notes for the Read Model data sources / projections.

 Read Model shows the data that a User needs data to make a decision.

-At this point you should be able to start building up Aggregates (entities).
+At this point you should be able to start building up the Aggregates (entities).

 ### Step 5: Discover External Systems

-🟪 Purple sticky for External Systems or Dependencies.
+Use purple 🟪 sticky notes for External Systems or Dependencies.

 External Systems represents parts of the business domain or process outside of our control such as: